SmithWillSuffice/ohanga-pai/content/blog/125_petro_sales.md

 which I would say is set-up to be a convenient target for "the Left" to waste ammo at attacking.
-I do think for certain it is vital to have a class critique, and hence a critique of capitalism, but the problem is far worse than normal marxists will say or write abut.
+I do think for certain it is vital to have a class critique, and hence a critique of capitalism, but the problem is far worse than normal marxists will say or write about.
 Aaron's thesis is the correct critique of capitalism, because it peels away the facade of power, and reveals the true rot.